Search POM Topics

 Keep basal dose unchanged

-Give 50% morning bolus insulin with light breakfast.
+Give 50% morning rapid/short-acting insluin with a light breakfast.

 Pre-Mixed